KAR-NG/Sales-of-Summer-Clothes-in-E-commerce-/summer.md

     ## $ theme                        <chr> "summer", "summer", "summer", "summer", "~
     ## $ crawl_month                  <chr> "2020-08", "2020-08", "2020-08", "2020-08~

-I identify that following variables can be removed for various reasons.
+I identified that following variables can be removed for various reasons.

 -   *title*: Redundant.
 We have already the translated title in the second column.
 -   *currency\_buyer*: Only one currency “EUR”, it doesn’t provide analysis insight.
 -   *merchant\_profile\_picture*: Contain too many missing values, complete rate was only 14%.
-This column is also redundant. relevant column indicating the existence of profile picture already.
+This column is also redundant.
+There is a relevant column already that also indicating the same.
--   *has\_urgency\_banner*, complete rate was only 30%.
+-   *has\_urgency\_banner*: Too many missing values in this column, complete rate was only 30%.
 -   *urgency\_text*: Contain too many missing values, complete rate was only 30%.
--   *merchant\_id*: Redundant.
-I am not interested in individual merchant, it is an overall analysis.
+-   *merchant\_id*: Redundant and irrelevant for relationship analysis.
 -   *product\_url*: I do not need this column for this analysis.
 -   *product\_picture*: I do not need this column for this analysis.
 -   *product\_id*: I do not need this column for this analysis.